UPDATED for 2018-19 Season

 Drivers will beep their horns three times on passing and it is free to have a look round, though what different rituals one should do on entering the temple is impenetrable without the help of a local to explain.

 This collection of villas, in neat rows on avenues by the sea, sits along the whole of the northern end of the bay.
 It has its own private beach known as Chang Noi, an impressive sweep of sand with clear though very tidal waters and a seawall of anamorphic concrete boulders.

 The Suvarnabhumi Burapa Bus Co, the service that goes back and forth between Koh Chang and the Airport, has its base just down from here.
 There are building merchants, cement works, the Riverside Guesthouse by the bridge as well as lots of food stalls and motorbike fixing shacks before you arrive at the 7-11 and Klong Son Hotel which sit at the crossroads in the middle of the village.

-Here, the road to the right leads past Garden Lodge, hidden away down a track, and then curves back and forth before branching off to the local temple or on to Manee Guesthouse and the small pier with its fishing community.
+Here, the road to the right leads past Garden Lodge, hidden away down a track, and then curves back and forth before branching off to the small resort Feel@Chill and the local temple or on to Family Guesthouse and the small pier with its fishing community.

 Offshore, there are two uninhabited islands, Koh Mapring off the southern side of the bay and Koh Chang Noi off the northern headland.
 Both can easily be visited by taking a kayak, with some good snorkeling off either and even a small beach on Koh Chang Noi.

-A left at the 7-11 crossroads takes you along a wonderful winding road through fruit orchards and lines of rubber trees, deep into the valley, until it ultimately ends at the ford which marks the entrance to the waterfall, Klong Jao Leuam.
+A left at the 7-11 crossroads takes you past the school along a wonderful winding road through fruit orchards and lines of rubber trees, deep into the valley, until ultimately ending at the ford which marks the entrance to the waterfall, Klong Jao Leuam.

-Immediately after the Aiyapura Resort turning, the road begins its ascent up over the mountain, an interesting journey to say the least complete with both very steep sections and some switchbacks before it drops down into White Sand Beach and the west coast.
+Immediately after the Aiyapura Resort turning, the main road begins its ascent up over the mountain, an interesting journey to say the least complete with both very steep sections and some switchbacks before it drops down into White Sand Beach and the west coast.